4 Tips About How to Get Consistent Performance From Employees

 This training never really ends.
-It's not an all-consuming thing, though.
-It's simply a regular follow up with employees, tweaking when necessary, and changing when someone develops a better way to perform the tasks.
+It's not an all-consuming time suck, though.
+It's simply a regular follow up with employees, tweaking the process when necessary, and changing the process when an employee develops a better way to perform the tasks.

 Give Decision Making Authority to Employees for Consistent Performance

-This seems counter-intuitive to the idea of consistent performance.
+This may seem counter-intuitive to the idea of consistent performance.
 If you want consistency, then all line employees should do the same thing, in the same way, and any exception needs to go through a manager.
-You see this a lot in retail or call centers.
+You see this way of operating a lot in retail or call centers.

 The cashier isn't able to make a return; you have to go to the service desk.
 The person who answers the phone at your cable company can't lower your costs, but her manager can.